 The licence does not currently require routine monitoring at the Coke Screenhouse Dedusting Stack (Point 23).
 The licensee does undertake routine monitoring for Load Based Licensing reporting.
 Historically Point 23 has ranked highly for particulate matter emissions versus other emissions sources at the premises.
 A stack test undertaken following a wet scrubber modification in April 2018 showed a significant reduction in these emissions.
-To confirm the ongoing emissions performance of Point 23, EPA has drafted a program requiring a period of routine stack testing, a review of the collected data, and a submission from the licensee on future licensing on Point 23.
+In 2018, to confirm the ongoing emissions performance of Point 23, EPA required a period of routine stack testing, a review of the collected data, and a submission from the licensee on future licensing on Point 23.